 - 1. Borrow money or issue senior securities (as defined under the 1940 Act), except to the extent permitted under the 1940 Act. - 2.
 Make loans, except to the extent permitted under the 1940 Act. - 3.
 Purchase or sell real estate unless acquired as a result of ownership of securities or other instruments, except to the extent permitted under the 1940 Act.
 This shall not prevent the Fund from investing in securities or other instruments backed by real estate, real estate investment trusts ("REITs") or securities of companies engaged in the real estate business. - 4.
 Purchase or sell commodities unless acquired as a result of ownership of securities or other instruments, except to the extent permitted under the 1940 Act.
 This shall not prevent the Fund from purchasing or selling options and futures contracts or from investing in securities or other instruments backed by physical commodities. - 5.
-Underwrite securities issued by other persons, except to the extent permitted under the 1940 Act.

-6. Concentrate its investments (i.e., hold more than 25% of its total assets) in any industry or group of related industries except that the Fund will indirectly maintain an inverse economic exposure to the industries in which the Index's constituents are assigned.
+Underwrite securities issued by other persons, except to the extent permitted under the 1940 Act. - 6.
+Concentrate its investments (i.e., hold more than 25% of its total assets) in any industry or group of related industries except that the Fund will have economic exposure that is concentrated to the industry, if any, assigned to Bitcoin.
 For purposes of this limitation, securities of the U.S. government (including its agencies and instrumentalities), repurchase agreements collateralized by securities of the U.S. government (including its agencies and instrumentalities), registered investment companies and tax-exempt securities of state or municipal governments and their political subdivisions, are not considered to be issued by members of any industry.